Renault: Privatisation and the alliance era (1996–2019)

 In September 2013, Renault launched its brand in Indonesia, the world's fourth most populous country, with the aim of becoming one of the top European brands there until 2016.
 The model range at the time of the launch consisted of the Duster (locally assembled), the Koleos and the Mégane RS.
 Later, the Clio and the Captur were also added.

-In April 2015, the French government upped their stake in Renault from 15% to 19.73% with the aim of blocking a resolution at the next annual general meeting that could reduce its control over the company.
+In April 2015, the French government upped its stake in Renault from 15% to 19.73% with the aim of blocking a resolution at the next annual general meeting that could reduce its control over the company.
 In 2017, the government sold back shares and returned to a 15% stake as agreed with Renault.

 During 2016, Renault changed position on the viability of small (B-segment) diesel cars in Europe, as they become significantly more expensive when re-engineered to comply with new emissions regulations as a result of the Volkswagen emissions scandal.
 Renault believes that all small and some mid-size (C-segment) will no longer be diesels by 2020.
 However, on Friday, 13 January 2017, Renault shares fell as the Paris prosecutor started an investigation into possible exhaust emissions cheating.
 The company later recalled 15,000 cars for emission testing and fixing.
 Renault, along with several other automobile companies, has been accused of manipulating the measurement equipment for pollution from diesel cars.
 Independent tests carried out by the German car club ADAC proved that, under normal driving conditions, diesel vehicles, including the Renault Espace, exceeded legal European emission limits for nitrogen oxide by more than 10 times.
 Renault denied any foul play, stating compliance with French and European standards.

 In November 2018, Renault's CEO Ghosn was arrested by Japanese officials for allegedly underreporting his Nissan's salary, following an internal review conducted by the Japanese company.
 Renault traded shares fell more than 15% after the arrest was known.
 After Ghosn's arrest, the chief operating officer and company deputy chief Thierry Bolloré became the acting CEO and the board director Philippe Lagayette the acting chairman.
 In January 2019, following Ghosn's resignation, Renault announced it had appointed Jean-Dominique Senard as chairman and the acting CEO Bolloré as CEO.
 In October 2019, Bolloré was fired and replaced by Renault's CFO Clotilde Delbos as acting CEO.
 Bolloré said his dismissal was a "coup" by Senard.
 In January 2020, Renault announced it had named Italian Luca de Meo as its new CEO, with him taking his post on 1 July.
 Delbos was named as his deputy.